Bug-Duck/newcar-docs/docs/getting-started.md

 ## Initialization

-We suggest to use vite to build our animation, in there we use pnpm as a instance.
+We suggest to use Vite to build our animation, in there we use pnpm as a instance.

 ```shell
 pnpm create vite